Our Team

 Sonia Inam

-Senior Manager, Partnership Activation
+Senior Manager, Partnerships

 As a young person advancing through my studies, I developed a passion for subjects focused on people and their relationships to one another and the world around them.
 At Vassar College, this passion led me to study Psychology while simultaneously developing an interest in Economics.
 Throughout my college experience, I completed multiple internships relevant to my studies which enabled me to provide advocacy and conduct research for multiple community crisis response centers.